mothur/mothur.github.io/_wiki/cluster.fragments.md

 ties in length then by abundance.
 It then goes through the sequences starting with the largest fragment as asks if each following sequence is a fragment of itself.
-You can set parameters to determine what this means, i.e. numdiffs, percentage differences.
-Mothur does a pairwise alignment and counts the diffs merging fragments under the unique sequence.
+You can set parameters to determine what this means, i.e. numdiffs, percentage differences. mothur does a pairwise alignment and counts the diffs merging fragments under the unique sequence.
 This process is all very much like pre.cluster.